carpentries-incubator/reproducible-publications-quarto/_episodes/07-code-chunks.md

 let's see about fixing that with code chunk rendering options.

+## Code Chunk Options, Names and Captions (oh my!)

+### Name Your Code Chunk

+While not necessary for running your code, it is good practice is to give a name to each code chunk and allows for more advanced options (such as cross-referencing) to work with your rmd files later on:

+`{r chunk-name}`

+Some things to keep in mind
+- The chunk name is the only value other than r in the code chunk options that doesn’t require a tag (i.e. `echo =` )
+- The chunk label has to be unique (i.e.you can't use the the same name for multiple chunks)

+We’ll see in a bit where this code chunk label comes in handy.
+But, for now let's go back and give our first code chunk a name:

+`{r fig3-heartrate}`

+> ## Tip: Don't use spaces, periods or underscores in code chunk labels
+>Try to avoid spaces, periods (.), and underscores (_) in chunk labels and paths.
+If you need separators, you are recommended to use hyphens (-) instead.
+For example, setup-options is a good label, whereas setup.options and chunk 1 are bad; fig.path = 'figures/mcmc-' is a good path for figure output, and fig.path = 'markov chain/monte carlo' is bad.
+See more at: [https://yihui.org/knitr/options/](https://yihui.org/knitr/options/)
+{: .callout}

 ### Code Chunk Options

 There are over 50 different code chunk options!!!
 Obviously we will not go over all of them, but they fall into several larger categories including: code evaluation, text output, code style, cache options, plot output and animation.
 We’ll talk about a few options for code evaluation, text output and plot output specifically.